Sciss/Mellite-website/src/paradox/tut_soundprocesses3.md

 @@snip [Snippet7]($sp_tut$/Snippet7.scala) { #snippet7 }

 If you play that, you will hear a ritardando, and the piano starts from single pitches and goes into chords, the pitches being random but with a slight upward tendency.
-So the timeline is created using `Timeline[S]`, and we add elements to it using the `add` method that takes a `SpanLikeObj` for time region and the object to place.
+So the timeline is created using `Timeline[S]()`, and we add elements to it using the `add` method that takes a `SpanLikeObj` for time region and the object to place.
 How are the pitches generated and how does the number of voices increase over time?
 Here is the relevant code:

 @@snip [Snippet7 Pitches]($sp_tut$/Snippet7Parts.scala) { #snippet7vec }

-The import adds as extension method `linlin` on numbers, something we know from SuperCollider but normally not supported by numbers in Scala.
+The import adds as extension method `linLin` on numbers, something we know from SuperCollider but normally not supported by numbers in Scala.
 For those who are curious, you can easily extend classes with new methods in Scala, using so-called implicit classes (the import above brings such an implicit class into scope):